AdityaSamavedam/JavaWork/Recursion/Readme.md

 ## Given the array arr = {10, 2, 5, 8}, trace the steps of merge sort to show how the array is divided and merged.

-## Write a Recursive Call Trace for Merge Sort

 ## Fill in the Missing Part of the Code

 public static void mergeSort(int[] arr, int left, int right) {